 Classifications on Misc. dogs will be changed once CKC has determined that these dogs have been breeding true for several generations, and has been approved for movement from the Misc. class to the purebred status.
 After opening the miscellaneous section of our club, allowing for the crossing of any two purebred dogs, we started receiving very interesting information from the breeders.
 We started getting reports that the offspring of these breeding were stronger, healthier, and less susceptible to diseases.
 When they bred the same Poodles to Poodles, their puppies were not as healthy, weaker, and more susceptible to disease, and they raised fewer puppies per litter.
 We were receiving information of this type from almost all of the crosses.
 With this type of data being compiled, we began doing crosscheck questionnaires and gathering other information about these unusual reports.
 This information that is being collected in our database will be of tremendous value in the study of genetics in the future.
 Our information, so far, seems to indicate that when two different breeds are crossed, the puppies seem to be far heartier, easier to raise, and less susceptible to diseases, which is now being confirmed by top geneticist worldwide.
 Since CKC’s beginning this information has been collected and entered into our database and will be available for future scientific studies.
 To this end, we hope to provide for the breeding of healthier and more vibrant dogs, which will be less susceptible to diseases."

-Although we joined both associations (ALAA and ALCA) in the beginning of the Rainmaker Ranch Labradoodles program we have elected to not continue those memberships on our own accord.
+Although we joined both associations (ALAA and ALCA) in the beginning we have elected to not continue those memberships on our own accord.
 We have never been removed or asked to leave an association or website listing.
 We made these decisions based on a difference of direction from both associations for different reasons.
-We feel both associations do a fair job and have specific principles which at times we may or may not agree with.
+We feel both associations do a fair job and have specific principles.
 Until such time that our ideals cross we will remain separate and a member of the various other networks that support collaboration among breeders, provide valuable services to owners and potential owners and parallel our own path for the good of the breed.